 Coronado Ferry Landing Location

-You can rejuvenate your body and mind by spending an afternoon at the spa and fitness center before heading out on a short ferry ride across San Diego Bay to downtown San Diego for evening fun.
+You can rejuvenate your body and mind by spending an afternoon at the spa and fitness center before taking a short ferry ride across San Diego Bay to downtown San Diego for evening fun.

-Guests have two pier (Broadway and Convention Center) dropoffs to choose from as both are a short walk from the various local shops and fine dining attractions.
+Guests have two pier (Broadway and Convention Center) dropoffs to choose from, both of which are a short walk from the various local shops and fine dining attractions.

 The Coronado Ferry Landing isn’t only offering passenger ferry rides and water taxi service.
 The site’s grounds are home to free music concerts on the weekends in the summer months.
 All of this fun is a short walk from the Marriott Coronado’s main lobby entrance.